Goal 17: Strengthen the means of implementation and revitalize the global partnership for sustainable development

 The Natural Capital Project describes an interdisciplinary collaborative effort between the University of Minnesota, Stanford University, The Nature Conservancy, and the World Wildlife Fund and provides information on the benefits of nature to inform decision-making processes.

-The Minnesota Institute for Sustainable Agriculture (MISA) is a collaboration between the University of Minnesota's College of Food, Agricultural and Natural Resource Sciences, University of Minnesota Extension, and the Sustainers' Coalition, a group of individuals and community-based nonprofit organizations.
+The Minnesota Institute for Sustainable Agriculture (MISA) is a collaboration between the College of Food, Agricultural and Natural Resource Sciences, University of Minnesota Extension, and the Sustainers' Coalition, a group of individuals and community-based nonprofit organizations.

 Commitment to SDG Education

 The Sustainable Development Goals Course List is a systemwide effort by the UMN Sustainable Development Initiative to highlight educational opportunities across the University related to the sustainable development goals.
-A prototype website is up and faculty are being invited to submit additional courses that fit the goals.
+The Teaching the SDGs webpage also highlights recommendations and opportunities for educators.

 The University of Minnesota-Duluth Sustainability Portal provides an easy to use map to find courses mapped to all the SDGs across the campus.